 How Data Center Load Bank Testing Helps Avoid Power Outages

-Testing power systems after installation is a critical step in commissioning a data center.
+Testing power systems after installation is a critical step in data center commissioning.
 Load bank testing ensures the electromechanical systems supporting a data center will function as expected per manufacturer’s specifications.

 Some have used the power grid to conduct your load test instead of load banks.
 However, using the grid leads to issues such as: